b97l2/the_tower/README.md

 Within the Frage you can currently encounter a multitude of new blocks, ores, plants, status effects, liquids, particles, items, and food.
-In the future you will also be able to encounter new mobs (including bosses), crafting (distilling) system, weapons, armour, and an interesting lore.
+In the future you will also be able to encounter new mobs (including bosses), crafting (distilling) system, weapons, armour, trees, and an interesting lore.

+I recommend that it be played with a 32x32 pixel resource pack for vanilla Minecraft blocks to compliment the experience.
+My personal favorite, and what I have taken a lot of inspiration from, being MYTHIC - A Pixel Art Journey by FishyMint.
+I test with BSL shaders personally, but I know that some shaders create unintended visual effects on some of my blocks.

+Note that some blocks in this mod may trigger seizures in people who have photosensitive epilepsy.
+If you would like an epilepsy friendly version of the mod, please reach out to me and I will provide a version with alternate textures for these blocks.
 __________________________________________________________________________________
-As this is the first time I am using Java, I am using a tutorial (Modding by Kaupenjoe on YouTube) and LLM to help me with most of the code while learning from it.
+As this is the first time I am using Java, I am using a tutorial (Modding by Kaupenjoe on YouTube) and LLM to help me with some of the code while learning from it.
 I of course have a long way to go, but I hope to one day say that Minecraft taught me Java.

 So if you see anything stupid in my code, I hope you recognise it was due to my inexperience with the language and not my own stupidity.
 Although some people might argue that that is the same thing.